parapluu/Concuerror/CONTRIBUTING.md

 * Fork Concuerror's repository and push a new branch for your patch, using a good, descriptive name.

+* Make sure to include at least one test that needs the fix (and fails otherwise).

 * Open a Pull Request (PR) with the patch.

 * Ensure the PR's description explains the problem and solution.
 Include the relevant issue number, if applicable.